Why have Patrick’s Pools renovate and marble dust your old Gunite pool?

 - Energy saving hybrid pool pumps

-This is an old gunite pool on Dune Road in Westhampton Beach that had been abandoned for a number of years before we started our renovation.
+Patrick Kenney found this old gunite pool on Dune Road in Westhampton Beach, Southampton abandoned for a number of years before renovation.
 The pool had been sitting half full with bay water that had come up through the hydrostatic valves.
 The new homeowner wanted to do a simple straight forward renovation on the pool and a bigger modification on the gunite spa located next to the pool.

 As you can see the spa was in pretty bad shape when we first arrived.
 The old marbledust was breaking off in chunks and there were several large holes in the shell of the spa.